SMerrony/dashera/Docs/DEVELOP.md

 ## November 2021...

-DasherA is an attempt at rewriting DasherG v0.10.0x in Ada using the GtkAda toolkit and only Gtk3 elements.
+DasherA is a rewrite of DasherG v0.10.0x in Ada using the GtkAda toolkit and only Gtk3 elements.

 The GUI toolkit used for DasherG (go-gtk) now seems to be unmaintained and it is probably a good time to leave Gtk2 behind.